sagar8928/task-manager/README.md

 ## Known Limitations

-- Email is validated by format (regex) on registration, but no verification email is sent
+- Email is validated by format (regex) on registration
 - Assign to field accepts name or email (must match exactly as stored in DB)

 ---